SmartMME: Implementation of Base Station Switching Off Strategy in ns-3: Related Work

 \subsection{Heuristic based Approach}

 Authors in \cite{gao2019user, cai2016green, de2023modelling} considered the \ac{UE} mobility pattern in deciding the \ac{BS} switching off strategy.
 In \cite{gao2019user} the \ac{BS}s are turned off according to their loads and the amount of time required for mobile users to arrive at a given \ac{BS}.
-Cai et al.~\cite{cai2016green} created an \ac{BS} on/off switching algorithm based on the optimum distance to decrease network power consumption.
 In another heuristic approach~\cite{yu2016minimizing}, authors suggested methods to decrease energy costs by dynamically activating and deactivating \acp{BS} based on switching energy costs and the transmission power adjustment of \acp{BS}.
 Liu et al.~\cite{liu2015small} proposed an energy-efficient maximization problem based on coverage probability under either a random or strategic sleeping policy.

 Ye et al.~\cite{ye2013user} proposed a combined strategy that accomplishes load-aware performance optimization by taking into consideration cell affiliation and resource allocation, as well as including biasing factors such as SINR and rate in their formulation.
 Also \cite{tang2017energy,huang2018dynamic, abdulkafi2014energy} considered load aware \ac{BS} switching OFF strategies.
-In~\cite{tang2017energy}, authors proposed BS switching off strategy based on load balancing the BS for the new arriving UE and re-associated UE.
-The chosen BSs to be switched OFF are decided by their load effect to other BSs in the clusters.
 In yet another study~\cite{huang2018dynamic}, propposed cell association scheme with load balancing scheme and energy efficiency-based dynamic switching strategies, guaranteeing minimum SINR of UEs. \cite{abdulkafi2014energy} studied a small-cell sleep approach based on the traffic load in which BSs are switched off for a given amount of time when their traffic load falls below a particular threshold.